 Where Will Massage Bodywork Session Take Place?

 Massage Bodywork Session will take place in your warm, comfortable, hotel room.
 Soft music may be played to help you relax.
-You will lie on regular hotel bed especially designed for your comfort.
+You will lie on a regular hotel bed specially designed for your comfort.